hsf-training/analysis-essentials/python/conditions.md

 ## Truthiness

-It’s conventional not to explicitly compare a condition to True, because the `if` statement already does that for us.
+It’s conventional not to explicitly compare a condition to `True`, because the `if` statement already does that for us.

 ```python